KwabynaTheAnalyst/trivy-image-scan-pipeline/README.md

    Trivy scans the image and produces a JSON report.

 3. Gating Phase
    The workflow counts High and Critical findings and fails if the threshold is exceeded.

-The pipeline fails if the count exceeds the configured threshold.

    The JSON report is converted to HTML and uploaded as an artifact.

-This represents a simple CI control that prevents vulnerable images from advancing through the build pipeline.
+   This prevents vulnerable images from advancing further through the pipeline.

 ## CI Workflow Diagram
 ```mermaid